acm-uiuc/beats/README.md

 Initialize the database.

-    python acoustics/db.py
+    python beats/db.py

 Add songs.
-From the Python interpreter (in the acoustics directory):
+From the Python interpreter (in the beats directory):

 ```python
 import song
 song.add_songs_in_dir('/path/to/music')
 ```

-Finally, create an `acoustics.cfg` file from `acoustics.cfg.sample` and customize it.
+Finally, create an `beats.cfg` file from `beats.cfg.sample` and customize it.

 Now you're ready to start the Acoustics server.

-    python acoustics/main.py
+    python beats/main.py